TomHarrop/galaxy-tool-tests/README.md

 Now you can access Galaxy at http://localhost:8080.

-To install tools, create an account with the email specified in the Dockerfile.
-The details can be overridden by setting the environment variables.

 **TODO**: Make this run when the instance starts, like Singularity's `runscript`.
 Right now this can be done by building the image from `galaxy-tool-test.Singularity`

+If you want to install toolshed tools, create an account with the admin email specified in the Dockerfile.
+(Those details can be overridden by setting the environment variables.)

 ### Stop the instance